HYBRID EVENT: Join us in person in Singapore or attend virtually from anywhere.

 The NMT technique modifies the scleral flap step in standard trabeculectomy.
 During surgery, a deep scleral flap is created and removed, extending from the scleral edge beneath the superficial scleral flap to the trabecular meshwork.
 This deep flap is approximately 1.5 mm wide centrally and is dissected to a depth sufficient to allow visualization of the choroid.
 This modification is intended to enhance aqueous outflow and thereby improve IOP reduction.

-Postoperative outcomes were assessed in terms of IOP, visual acuity, number of medications, complications, and need for additional surgery over a one?year follow?up.
+Postoperative outcomes were assessed in terms of IOP, visual acuity, number of medications, complications over a 6 month follow-up.
 At 3 and 6 months after surgery, the NMT group showed significantly lower IOP compared with the conventional trabeculectomy group.
 At 6 months, the median IOP was 12.0 mmHg (10.0–15.0) in the conventional trabeculectomy group and 8.0 mmHg (7.0–10.0) in the NMT group, with a statistically significant difference (P = 0.03).
-This indicates a stronger IOP?lowering effect of the modified procedure.

 Complications observed included shallow (thin) anterior chamber and choroidal detachment.
-These occurred in 3.2% of eyes in the conventional trabeculectomy group and 11.1% in the NMT group for each complication, but the overall incidence of complications did not differ significantly between groups.
+These were occurred in 3.2% of eyes in the conventional trabeculectomy group and 11.1% in the NMT group.

 Biography: